Skip to main content

 /pfp-filters add user

 Target a specific user’s PFP — ideal for high-value team members or public figures.
+If the member has both a server-specific and a global avatar, Hashbot follows up with a picker — choose Server, Global, or both:

 /pfp-filters list